stride3d/stride-website/posts/2024-11-10-investigating-spirv-for-the-shader-system-part-2.md

 2. We produce partial SPIR-V bytecode for those mixins, since mixins only contain partial code
 3. We mix-in together those partial SPIR-V files at runtime, or offline

-Using SPIR-V is not going to be any faster than using GLSL or HLSL, those languages already have very performant compilers, but for SDSL, it would make a huge difference.
-The tree structure manipulation we have is suboptimal and .NET is faster at manipulating buffers anyway, but using SPIR-V would make sure we process only binary buffers and allow us to potentially make all shader front-end processing offline, we would effectively skip the whole front-end written in C# at runtime, huge win for us.
+Using SPIR-V is not going to be any faster than using GLSL or HLSL, those languages already have very performant compilers, but for SDSL, it would be a *game changer*.
+The tree structure manipulation we have is suboptimal and .NET is faster at manipulating buffers anyway, but using SPIR-V would make sure we process only binary buffers.
+Additionally, it allow us to potentially make all shader front-end processing offline, we would effectively skip the whole front-end written in C# at runtime, huge win for us.
 Now we just need an...

 ## Implementation